ArthurClemens/glissando/README.md

 # Glissando

-A simple content slider for anything that needs to move.
+A simple content slider for anything that needs to slide.

 For React and Mithril.